LearnOnDemandSystems/docs/tms/tms-administrators/notifications/subscription-assignment-notification.md

 ## Test a subscription assignment notification

 Testing a notification gives you the opportunity to verify that the notification sends when you want it to go out and does not send when you do not want it to go out.
-You can limit the impact by restricting the notification to only go out for one course.
+You can limit the impact by restricting the notification to only go out for one subscription profile.

-Open your Notification Plan, if you have disabled the notification you will need to add the **Enabled** filter and filter by **Is not Enabled**.

 To set up testing, begin by setting up a Subscription profile.
 [Instructions to set up a subscription profile.](/tms/tms-administrators/self-paced-learning-and-subscriptions/create-subscription.md)
 1. On the **Courses** tab, search for and select a course named, **Testing Automated Notifications**, then click **OK**.
 If you do not have access to this course open a ticket to our Help Desk.
 1. **Save**

+Open your Notification Plan, if you have disabled the notification you will need to add the **Enabled** filter and filter by **Is not Enabled**.

 Prepare your notification for testing.
 1. Click **Edit** on the notification.